Pennsylvania / Berks County

 Healthcare

-Host residents have convenient access to major hospitals like Tower Health - Reading Hospital and St. Joseph Medical Center, both offering comprehensive emergency and surgical services.
-With approximately 2.4 physicians per 1,000 people and over 91% health insurance coverage, quality healthcare is readily available.
-The area’s healthcare index points to reliable and accessible medical support for families and seniors.
+Host residents have access to quality healthcare, with major hospitals like Tower Health - Reading Hospital and St. Joseph Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.4 per 1,000 people and 91.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals